-Okay, technically she wasn’t his pet, but after his tour of the Galapagos Islands, Charles Darwin brought back a five-year-old tortoise he named Harriet.
+Okay, technically she wasn't his pet, but after his tour of the Galapagos Islands, Charles Darwin brought back a five-year-old tortoise he named Harriet.
 She outlived her adopter by 124 years, ultimately making it to a whopping 176 years old.
-Harriet lived out her final years as part of the family of Steve “Crocodile Hunter” Irwin in Australia, until she passed away, in 2006.
-And for fascinating info straight from the animal kingdom, don’t miss the 50 Most Amazing Animal Facts.
+Harriet lived out her final years as part of the family of Steve "Crocodile Hunter" Irwin in Australia, until she passed away in 2006.

 There's a bridge exclusively for squirrels.

 To provide safe passage to squirrels attempting to cross the N44 motorway, Netherlands officials built a rodent-only bridge.
-While it may have been a kind-hearted gesture, it might not have been the most economically sensible one: costing £120,000, over a two-year span the bridge was used by just five squirrels.
-“In 2014 three squirrels, and in 2015 two squirrels, were spotted on the bridge,” the government said in a statement.
+While it may have been a kind-hearted gesture, it might not have been the most economically sensible one: costing £120,000, over a two-year span the bridge was used by just five squirrels in two years.
+"In 2014 three squirrels, and in 2015 two squirrels, were spotted on the bridge," the government said in a statement.

-Blood donors receive a text message when their blood is “withdrawn.”
-“We get a lot of visibility in social media and traditional media thanks to the SMS,” Karolina Blom Wilberg, a communications manager at the Stockholm blood service, told Huffington Post.
-“But above all we believe it makes our donors come back to us, and donate again.”
+Blood donors receive a text message when their blood is used to help a patient.
+"We get a lot of visibility in social media and traditional media thanks to the SMS," Karolina Blom Wilberg, a communications manager at the Stockholm blood service, told HuffPo.
+"But above all we believe it makes our donors come back to us, and donate again."

 Roosters have built-in earplugs.

-Considering how a rooster’s call can get up to 140 decibels or louder, it might leave one to wonder how the rooster himself keeps from going deaf when that noise is coming right out of its beak.
+Considering a rooster's call can reach 140 decibels or louder, it might leave one to wonder how the rooster itself keeps from going deaf when that noise is coming right out of its beak.
 It turns out, the farm fowl have built-in earplugs.
-Researchers found that when a rooster opens its beak to crow, its external auditory canals close off, preventing sound from coming in and serving as earplugs.
+Researchers found that when a rooster opens its beak to crow, its external auditory canals close off, preventing sound from coming in and doing any damage.

 The Netherlands is so safe, it imports criminals to fill jails.

-The Netherlands has enjoyed a steady drop in crime since 2004, and has become so safe that it’s closed down one prison after another—19 prisons shut their doors in 2013 alone.
-To help mitigate the job losses that this has created, the country has taken to importing prisoners from other countries, bringing in 240 prisoners from Norway in 2015.
+The Netherlands has enjoyed a steady drop in crime since 2004, and has become so safe that it's closed down one jail after another—23 prisons shut their doors since 2014.
+To help mitigate the job losses that this has created, the country has taken to importing prisoners from other countries, bringing 242 inmates from Norway in 2015.

 The world's largest pyramid isn't in Egypt.

-The Great Pyramid of Cholula, located in Cholula, Puebla, Mexico, is the largest pyramid in the world and—with a base four times the size of the Great Pyramid of Giza—also happens to be the largest monument ever constructed anywhere.
-Part of the reason it’s not better known may be that it happens to be buried under a mountain.
+The Great Pyramid of Cholula, located in Cholula, Puebla, Mexico, is the largest pyramid in the world and—with a base four times the size of the Great Pyramid of Giza—also happens to be the largest monument ever constructed.
+Part of the reason it's not better known is that it's partially buried under a mountain.

 We may have already had alien contact.